 - in-depth knowledge on the theoretical and practical aspects related to the investigation and adjudication of international crimes and human rights violations;

 - overall comprehension of the functioning of international criminal tribunals, special and hybrid courts and their legacy to national courts;

 - familiarity with the principle of rule of law and thorough understanding of the interdisciplinary processes and mechanisms related to transitional justice and justice reform in post-conflict situations and countries in transitions;

-- unique insights into the policies and tools of the United Nations, other international organizations as well as national bodies for the prevention, investigation, control and punishment of transnational crimes such as corruption, counterfeiting, environmental crime, smuggling of migrants, terrorism and trafficking in persons.
+- unique insights into the policies and tools of the United Nations, other international organizations as well as national bodies for the prevention, investigation, control and punishment of transnational organised crime and transnational crimes such as corruption, trafficking in persons, smuggling of migrants, environmental crime, terrorism, and cybercrime.

 The residential phase of the programme is held in an unparalleled setting at the United Nations Campus in Turin, Italy.
 The Campus is located on 10 hectares of riverside parkland and hosts other national and international organizations such as the ITC-ILO and UNSSC.
 It holds annually more than 450 programmes and projects involving approximately 11,000 people from over 180 countries and also offers leisure time, dining, and sports facilities to its guests.

-The LL.M. is jointly organized by UNICRI and the University for Peace.
+The LL.M. is jointly organized by UNICRI and the University for Peace (UPEACE).

 For more information, click here.